oasisprotocol/old-docs/src/operators/stake-management.md

 * Entity's private key stored in a file.

-  You will need to create your Entity as described in [Joining the Testnet][ create-entity] docs and set the following flags:
+  You will need to create your Entity as described in [Running a Node on the Amber Network][create-entity] docs and set the following flags:

   * `--signer file`: Specifies use of the file signer.